 If you are straining with your hands and wrists, due to the high nervous activity and tactile responses of the hands in general, you will develop compensatory patterns somewhere else.
 Compensating for poor positioning is the bane of perfect posture.

 There is a huge market for ergonomic keyboards.
 Here are a few that standout from the others:

-Here is a model that will perfectly accommodate most of the population.
-The low/medium price point is very appealing here considering it also comes with an ergonomic mouse and is a wireless unit as well.
+This keyboard will perfectly accommodate most of the population.
+The low/medium price point is very appealing here considering it also comes with an ergonomic mouse.
+And both are wireless.